 A lot!
 I must admit I really do not like the taste of ginger very much.
 If I came across a large piece in curry, I would avoid it.
-And although most of my yogi fiends enjoy a nice cup of ginger tea, you will not find me drinking ginger tea.
+And although most of my yogi friends enjoy a nice cup of ginger tea, you will not find me drinking ginger tea.
 So it was a curious step that I was drawn to a recipe called, Ginger Toast, which is made only with the fresh root.

-The original recipe which came from the teachings given by Yogi Bhajan, said this food was an excellent way to heal a persistent cough that is stuck in the bronchial area.
-With this claim I was motivated to give it a try.
+The original recipe which came from the teachings given by Yogi Bhajan said this food was an excellent way to heal a persistent cough that is stuck in the bronchial area.
+With this claim, I was motivated to give it a try.
 It seemed to work.
 I was relieved and delighted to discover some of the other benefits.
-I have since seen ginger on a short list of superfoods.
+I have since seen ginger on a shortlist of superfoods.
 Research shows it really is a superfood since ginger acts as a natural cure against many types of bacteria.
-For instance if you slice a very thin piece of ginger and place it between your gum and the sore tooth, it takes the pain away in the majority of cases acting as a natural antibiotic.
+For instance, if you slice a very thin piece of ginger and place it between your gum and the sore tooth, it takes the pain away in the majority of cases acting as a natural antibiotic.
 Ginger also has a strong warming effect, making it an excellent tea for cold days as well as when you feel a cold coming on.
 Another bonus is the very special and wonderful smell when cooked as described in the recipe below.

 Over the years I have developed some creative versions of the original recipe.
 They all share the healing properties of ginger.
 Suggest you start with the basic recipe and then try some of the more creative versions.

 To make successful ginger toast does require a very large amount of ginger.
-For this reason I suggestion you use large root biological (organic) ginger.
+For this reason I suggest you use large root biological (organic) ginger.
 This will reduce the time and waste to peel the ginger, and makes it easier to cut into small pieces.
 I prefer the small pieces since I really do not like the taste of ginger, very much.
 I do like the effect of eating ginger.

 Basic Ginger Toast Recipe: (for 2 medium sizes pieces of bread)